ansible/ansible/docs/docsite/rst/playbooks_async.rst

    Using a higher value for ``--forks`` will result in kicking off asynchronous tasks even faster.
 This also increases the efficiency of polling.

 If you would like to perform a variation of the "fire and forget" where you "fire and forget, check on it later" you can perform a task similar to the following::

       ---
       # Requires ansible 1.8+
       - name: 'YUM - fire and forget task'
-        yum: name=docker-io state=installed
+        yum:
+          name: docker-io
+          state: installed
         async: 1000
         poll: 0
         register: yum_sleeper

       - name: 'YUM - check on fire and forget task'
-        async_status: jid={{ yum_sleeper.ansible_job_id }}
+        async_status:
+          jid: "{{ yum_sleeper.ansible_job_id }}"
         register: job_result
         until: job_result.finished
         retries: 30

 .. note::
    If the value of ``async:`` is not high enough, this will cause the "check on it later" task to fail because the temporary status file that the ``async_status:`` is looking for will not have been written or no longer exist

 If you would like to run multiple asynchronous tasks while limiting the amount of tasks running concurrently, you can do it this way::